AdobeXD/plugin-samples/tutorials/how-to-create-paths/index.md

 We won't cover the math in depth, here's an overview what this helper function does:

 - The angle is expressed in degrees.
 It must be converted to radians before passing it to the sine and cosine functions.
+More info: [Math.cos](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/cos), [Math.sin](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/sin)
+- The function will return the coordinates as a string in the `x,y` format, which will be used to be inserted to the path data, which also has to be a string